-6.12 Calling of Meetings
+7.10 Calling of Meetings

-Meetings of the Board shall be held at such time and place as the Board, the President, any two Table Officers, or any four directors may determine.
+Meetings of the Board shall be held at such time and place as the Board, the President, any two Officers, or any four Directors-at-Large may determine.

-6.13 Notice of Meeting
+7.11 Notice of Meeting

-Notice of the time and place of each meeting of the Board shall be given to each director in the manner provided in Article 12.01 not less than 48 hours before the time when the meeting is to be held.
-A notice of meeting of the directors need not specify the purpose of or the business to be transacted at the meeting except where the Act requires such purpose or business to be specified, including any proposal to:
+Notice of the time and place of each meeting of the Board shall be given to each Director in the manner provided in Article 13.01 not less than 48 hours before the time when the meeting is to be held.
+A notice of meeting of the Board need not specify the purpose of or the business to be transacted at the meeting except where the Act requires such purpose or business to be specified, including any proposal to:

 Submit to the members any question or matter requiring approval of the members;

-Fill a vacancy among the directors or in the office of auditor;
+Fill a vacancy among the Directors or in the office of auditor;

 Approve any annual financial statements; or

-Adopt, amend or repeal bylaws.
+Adopt, amend or repeal the Policy Manual.

 A director may waive, in any manner, the notice of, or the consent to, a meeting of the Board.